I thought I would start by explaining (in a nutshell), what an ND filter actually is, and then go from there.

-Take landscapes for example - anytime you see a waterfall, or the ocean, and the water is super milky and smooth, low shutter speeds and/or a neutral density filter was used.
+Take landscapes, for example - anytime you see a waterfall or the ocean, and the water is super milky and smooth, they used low shutter speeds and/or a neutral density filter.

-Same goes for a city-scape where the people and cars are just a blur, but the buildings are crystal clear.
+The same goes for a cityscape where the people and cars are just a blur, but the buildings are crystal clear.

-Now - a variable ND filter makes this even easier by having the power to adjust exposure by spinning the outer ring instead of having to switch out filters.
+Now - a variable ND filter makes this even easier by having the power to adjust exposure by spinning the outer ring instead of switching out filters.

 But, 'cinematic' video depends heavily on shutter speed.
-Your shutter speed settings should be double that of your frame rate.
+Therefore, your shutter speed settings should be double that of your frame rate.

 The 'cinematic' frame rate is 24.
-You would want 24 fps all the time (or edited down to it if you're going for slow motion).
+So you would want 24 fps all the time (or edited down to it if you're going for slow motion).

-Your shutter speed then would have to be 48 (or more commonly, 50).
+Your shutter speed would have to be 48 (or more commonly, 50).

-The fact that it's variable, allows you to adjust your exposure without having to switch filters (like you normally would if you were using standard, single stop nd filters).
+The fact that it's variable allows you to adjust your exposure without switching filters (like you normally would if you were using standard, single stop, and filters).